 Although these are certainly not the most inexpensive pool renovation options, it is often reasonably easy to add features like fountains, waterfalls, cascades, sprayers, and spas to an existing pool design.
 Usually, for a reasonable installation fee, you can energize a tired pool area with motion and sound.
 Do note that water features can increase the cost of maintaining your pool by using extra electricity and increasing water volume and rate of pool water evaporation.

-Check out our full list of water feature ideas.
+Check out my full list of water feature ideas.

 Salt Water System